Want to explore street art in Georgetown, Penang? This travel blog includes a walking routemap & other tips for you.

 In the left & center: two very renowned street art murals by Ernest Zacharevic.
 On right: The popular street of Labuh Armenian

 More graffiti artworks by local artists in Penang.
-On bottom right: a group of tourists getting their picture clicked with one of the artworks
+On the bottom right: a group of tourists getting their picture clicked with one of the artworks

 Moreover, please note that not all the graffiti sites were originally painted by Ernest Zacharevic.
 He painted a total of only 8, and soon after the completion of this work, other artists followed the league and provided the town what all it has to offer today.

-The 52-Steel Rod Sculptures
+Georgetown Streel Rod Sculptures

-A street performed waiting for the crowd at one end of the Love Lane — one of the most popular streets in Georgetown, laden with backpackers hostels and cafes.
+A street performed waiting for the crowd at one end of Love Lane — one of the most popular streets in Georgetown, laden with backpackers hostels and cafes.

 The popular “Ah Quee?”
-Sculpture located near the junction of Ah Quee Street and Pitt Lane that celebrates Kapitan Chung Keng Kwee, one of the wealthiest and most powerful men in 19th century George Town
+Sculpture located near the junction of Ah Quee Street and Pitt Lane that celebrates Kapitan Chung Keng Kwee, one of the wealthiest and most powerful men in 19th-century George Town

 The popular “Cheating Husband” steel rod sculpture at Love Lane

-Certainly, there are some pieces which can make you laugh, even after seeing them countless times, but most of them remain simply efficient and productive in conveying the story of Penang, and of Malaysia, at large.
+Certainly, there are some pieces that can make you laugh, even after seeing them countless times, but most of them remain simply efficient and productive in conveying the story of Penang, and of Malaysia, at large.

 The many city maps and guidebooks available out there are going to give a slightly different route-map to follow and often include a few different artworks.
 Getting a routemap is the best way to explore street art in Penang.

 While I was in Georgetown exploring its graffiti and metal-sculptures, using a map I picked up from the hotel, I came across a British couple carrying (an entirely) different map than mine.
 A little consideration and both parties realized what they were missing out.
 Instantly, we swapped our maps and filled our days with a bit more activity, and a lot more sights to uncover.

 A Bit More About Georgetown

 Regarded as the historic city, Georgetown covers over 100 hectares of land, bounded by Stratis of Malacca on the north-eastern Cape of Penang Island.
 There are more than 1,700 historic buildings within its core zone, aligned on four main streets namely Pengkalan Weld, Lebuh Pantai, Jalan Masjid Kapitan Keling and Lorong Love.

 The city gained its title of World Heritage town back in 2008, and since then attracted an overwhelming flow of foreign tourists.
 But that doesn’t mean that Georgetown has lost its charm even one bit.
 Be here any time of the year, and you will breathe in its air, a perfect blend of history, art, food, and culture!